Facebook sues lawyers for pursuing dubious Ceglia lawsuit

-NEW YORK Facebook Inc and Chief Executive Mark Zuckerberg have sued several lawyers who represented Paul Ceglia, claiming they helped the upstate New York entrepreneur pursue a fraudulent lawsuit to extort a 50 percent stake in the social networking company.
+NEW YORK Oct 20 Facebook Inc and Chief Executive Mark Zuckerberg have sued several lawyers who have represented Paul Ceglia, claiming they helped the upstate New York entrepreneur pursue a fraudulent lawsuit to extort a 50 percent stake in the social networking company.

-Monday's lawsuit was filed seven months after a federal judge dismissed Ceglia's civil case and two years after federal prosecutors in Manhattan charged Ceglia with criminal mail and wire fraud for alleged document forgery.
-Facebook's market value is now about $200 billion.
+Monday's lawsuit was filed seven months after a federal judge dismissed Ceglia's civil case, and two years after federal prosecutors in Manhattan charged Ceglia with criminal mail and wire fraud for allegedly forging documents underlying his claim.
+Facebook's market value is now close to $200 billion.

 Ceglia, a wood pellet salesman from Wellsville, New York, is not a defendant in Facebook's lawsuit, which was filed with the New York state court in Manhattan.

-The 13 defendants include DLA Piper, one of the world's largest law firms; Paul Argentieri, Ceglia's original lawyer; the law firms Milberg LLP and Lippes Mathias Wexler Friedman; and Dennis Vacco, a Lippes Mathias partner and former New York attorney general.
+Among the 13 defendants are DLA Piper, one of the world's largest law firms; Paul Argentieri, Ceglia's original lawyer; the law firms Milberg LLP and Lippes Mathias Wexler Friedman; and Dennis Vacco, a former New York attorney general.

-Facebook seeks unspecified damages for harm to its reputation and business, which it wants tripled because of the lawyers' alleged misconduct, plus punitive damages.
+Facebook seeks unspecified damages for harm to its reputation and business, all of which it wants tripled because of the lawyers alleged misconduct, plus punitive damages.

-"We said from the beginning that Paul Ceglia's claim was a fraud and that we would seek to hold those responsible accountable," Facebook general counsel Colin Stretch said in a statement.

 Peter Pantaleo, DLA Piper's general counsel, in a statement said Facebook sued "to intimidate lawyers" to refrain from suing the Menlo Park, California-based company.
 "We will defend this meritless litigation aggressively and we will prevail."

-Ceglia claimed in his June 2010 lawsuit that an April 2003 contract he signed with Zuckerberg, who was then a Harvard University freshman who had done programming work for Ceglia's StreetFax.com, entitled him to a Facebook stake as high as 84 percent.
+Ceglia had claimed in his June 2010 lawsuit that an April 2003 contract he signed with Zuckerberg, who was then a Harvard University freshman and had done programming work for Ceglia's StreetFax.com, entitled him to a Facebook stake as high as 84 percent.
+He also offered alleged emails supporting his claim.

 Facebook said Ceglia's lawyers knew or should have known this lawsuit was a fraud, having been "based on an implausible story and obviously forged documents," but plowed ahead "for the purpose of extorting a lucrative and unwarranted settlement."